lenngri/infoVis/README.md

 a cholopleth map of Europe, a Bubble Chart and interactive features.

 ## Technologies
-The Web Application will be build with d3.js and React
+The Web Application was built with
+- React: Main Framework (DOM Management)
+- D3: Visualization tools
+- MUI: UI Framework
+- Redux: State Management

 ## Features